ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/images/event-image.md

 ---

 ### Description
-This is the Card Image.
+This is the Event Image.

 ### Usage
 #### @todo Sara fix me.